Venice Fellow 2022

-Living and working in Newcastle Upon-Tyne
+Living and working in the North East of England

 Ellen Ranson’s work has an energy and vigour that is representative of the arrogance and ego commonly associated with male artists, prominent within the Abstract Expressionism movement.
 Her desire to question and challenge this rhetoric of male dominance and profile has led her to create physically powerful, expressive works that capture a hunger and desire for greater recognition and rebalancing of female representation within abstract expressionism and art itself.
 The strong, confident rhythmic brush strokes suggest an ease of application.
 Yet the pace of composition is carefully considered and the use of colours, in foreground and background, follow a systematic approach.
 Layering and depth is created by utilising all manner of domestic brushes from brooms, to mops.
 This and the use of household paint create a contemporary snapshot in time often reflected in the titles of the work inspired by their retail paint names for example: Ripe Peach, Super Pink Hush and Sweet Pea.